Mental Health and Substance Use Disorders in Teens and Young Adults

 Types of substance use disorder in young adults and teens

 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM 5), there are 10 classes of drugs that are linked to substance use disorders.
-It's possible to be addicted to just one substance, or to have something called polysubstance dependence where you use multiple substances.
+It’s possible to be develop a substance use disorder with only one substance, or to have something called polysubstance disorder where you use multiple substances, such as:

 - Hypnotics and anxiolytics